This post may include affiliate links. Thank you for your support.

 • 1 ½ – 2 TBS Kosher Salt (sub: pickling salt if you have it!)
 (SEE NOTES)

-• 8-10 cloves garlic – peeled and smashed, to taste (SEE NOTES)
+• 8-10 cloves Garlic – peeled and smashed, to taste (SEE NOTES)

-• 8 sprigs fresh dill
+• 8 sprigs Fresh Dill

-• 3 tsp whole dill seeds
+• 3 tsp Whole Dill Seeds

-• 2 tsp whole black peppercorns
+• 2 tsp Whole Black Peppercorns

-• 2 tsp whole Yellow Mustard Seeds
+• 2 tsp Whole Yellow Mustard Seeds

 Instructions

-• Prep Cucumbers: Wash and dry the cucumbers.
-Use a sharp paring knife to remove the blossom end (opposite side from the stem end) of the cucumbers.
-Then cut each cucumber into spears or ¼-inch-thick chips.
+Next, cut each cucumber into spears or ¼-inch-thick chips.
 Alternatively, you can leave them whole if you prefer.
 (SEE NOTES)

-• Make Pickle Brine: In a medium saucepan, add the water, vinegar, salt, and optional sugar if using.
-Place over high heat and bring the contents to a boil, stirring occasionally, to help the salt dissolve.
-Immediately remove the pan from the heat and set aside.
+• Make the Pickle Brine: In a medium saucepan, add the water, vinegar, salt, and optional sugar if using.

-• Divide Cucumbers Among Jars: Equally divide the cucumbers and add them to storage jars, arranging so the pickles fit snugly, but not packed too tight.
+• Divide Sliced Cucumbers Among Jars: Equally divide the cucumbers and add them to storage jars, arranging so the pickles fit snugly, but not packed too tight.

-• Add Brine: Pour enough brine into each jar to completely cover to cucumbers, leaving ¼-inch of headspace between the brine and the rim of the jar.
+• Add Pickling Brine: Pour enough brine into each jar to completely cover to cucumbers, leaving ¼-inch of headspace between the brine and the rim of the jar.
 Seal with an airtight lid.

-• Let Cucumbers Pickle in Fridge: Place the jar of cucumbers into the fridge and let rest (pickle) for at least one week before enjoying.
-(Note: 5 days = mild pickle flavor, 7 days = medium pickle flavor; 10 days for a strong pickle flavor)
+• Let Cucumbers Pickle in Refrigerator: Place the jar of cucumbers into the fridge and let rest (pickle) for at least one week before enjoying.

 Overhead photo of refrigerator dill pickles with garlic on a white kitchen tray.